The Equality of Ignorance

 About literarylad

-Graham Wright is a freelance writer and author.
-His first novel, Single Point Perspective, is set in and around the city of Manchester, where he lived and worked for more than fifteen years.
+Graham Wright is a freelance writer and author who has written numerous short stories and three novels, the most recent of which, 'Shooting at Strangers', is a dramatic and moving story dealing with the fallout from a terrorist incident in Manchester.
+His first novel, Single Point Perspective, is also set in and around the city of Manchester, where he lived and worked for more than fifteen years.
 His second, Moojara, is set in and around the world, but mostly centres on Perth, Western Australia.
-Both are works of dramatic literary fiction - imaginative, serious and thoughtful, but with a sense of humour.
-Graham is currently living in north Shropshire, where he is busy working on novel number three.
+All are works of dramatic literary fiction - imaginative, serious and thoughtful, but with a sense of humour.
+As well as fiction, Graham also writes music, and plays four instruments.
+He tends to move around a bit, but is currently living in Shropshire.

 This entry was posted in Politics.
 Bookmark the permalink.

-Leave a Reply
+Leave a comment